hasham7861/hasham-portfolio-v2/README.md

-# How to host the website
+# How to use the App ?
 #### Notes:
 1. Must have npm installed on system.
 2. Type the following commands inside of terminal of root directory.